Advertisement

 Frequently Asked Questions

-1. What is a 'Good' Risk to Reward ratio?
+1. What is a 'Good' Risk to Reward ratio for professional trading?

-2. How does R:R affect my Win Rate requirements?
+2. How does the R:R ratio mathematically affect my Win Rate requirements?

-3. Why should I calculate R:R before entering a trade?
+3. Why should I calculate the R:R framework before entering a trade?

-5. Can I use this for Prop Firm evaluations?
+5. Can I leverage this R:R framework to pass Prop Firm evaluations?

-6. Does this calculator work for all assets?
+6. Does this specific calculator work across all asset classes?

-8. How does the tool detect Buy or Sell?
+8. How does the tool automatically detect a Buy (Long) vs. a Sell (Short) structure?